- What are specialist asthma centres?

 - diagnose any other conditions that might be giving you asthma-like symptoms

-- diagnose and treat any conditions you have alongside your asthma that could be making your symptoms harder to manage
+- diagnose and treat any conditions that could be making your asthma symptoms harder to manage

 - treat any conditions linked to your severe asthma, such as sleep apnoea

-- help you find ways to make the most of your medicines if you’re having trouble sticking to a routine
+- help you find ways to make the most of your medicines such as sticking to a routine

 - help you with any side effects

 - look at ways to help you avoid long-term use of high dose oral steroids

 - provide access to specialist treatments if you could benefit from them